chaosWsF/Python-Toolkits/video_scrapper/README.md

 The m3u8 playlist hides video streams inside PNGs: [more](https://github.com/yt-dlp/yt-dlp/issues/4381)

-### Features
+### Tools

-Adding the tool built by Flask as webUI that
+1. Adding the tool `app.py` built by Flask as webUI that

    + has a bar of the download progress and the percentage of downloaded part
    + has a log section to catch exception and other outputs, enumerating them (1,2,3,...)
    + has a input bar to accept aria2c arguments
    + makes a folder for downloaded files under ~/Downloads/Videos, which needs to check folder existence

+   **Limits**:

+   + It does not work for live stream.